By Stewart Gandolf

 The Immediate Care Trend

 But among the quickly-emerging trends, one of the most significant changes appears likely to be in the sector that is presently labeled “urgent care.”
-It’s a growing category in healthcare—an alternative to the hospital emergency department (ED) and the family practitioner—that’s attracting patients with promises faster service, less hassle and lower costs.
+It’s a growing category in healthcare—an alternative to the hospital emergency department (ED) and the family practitioner—that’s attracting patients with promises of faster service, less hassle and lower costs.

 As I look ahead, traditional family medicine practices are likely to be virtually obsolete five years from now as everyone in the primary care business will provide “immediate care” or they will fail.